 You Can Tighten the Singlet

-You can sew over the singlet’s original seams to make it tighter.
+You can sew over the powerlifting singlet’s original seams to make it tighter.

-However, the resultant pleats must be positioned on the inside of the singlet.
+However, the resultant pleats must be positioned inside the singlet.
 Also, you can’t sew these pleats back into the original fabric; they’ll have to hang loose inside.

 If you’re tightening the shoulder straps, you can leave the pleats hanging outside if they measure less than 3 cm.
-Otherwise, you have to place them inside, and you can’t sew them back to the straps.
+Otherwise, you must place them inside, and you can’t sew them back to the straps.

 You Can’t Customize Logos Without Official Permission

-By default, the IPF allows a singlet to have three logos:
+By default, for IPF competitions, your powerlifting singlet is allowed to have three logos:

 - The approved manufacturer of the suit